+The warrants mature at various times throughout the life of the bonds and pay interest at rates ranging from 1.00% to 2.65%.
 The City has pledged a portion of future gas tax revenues to repay \$1,185,000 of Limited Obligation Gas Tax Warrants Series 2013 bonds.
 The bonds are payable solely from gas tax revenues.
 Gas tax revenues were projected to produce in excess of 100% of the debt service requirements over the life of the bonds.
-Total principal and interest remaining on the bonds is \$788,108 payable through September 2027.
-For the current year, principal and interest paid and total gas tax revenues were \$97,550 and \$124,926, respectively.
+Total principal and interest remaining on the bonds is \$587,758 payable through September 2027.
+For the current year, principal and interest paid and total gas tax revenues were \$99,368 and \$108,622, respectively.